 Follow Online Safety Guidelines

 Every company needs a cybersecurity policy to help them in protecting their internet from liability, exploitation, and from exposure to threats.
 This ensures the safety of a business and allows customers to enjoy a safe experience.
-Side note: all companies need to install secure payment methods to protect their customers from identity or financial theft.

 A business can receive a threat from anywhere and from anyone.
 Businesses should enact mandatory rules on how to use company devices to mitigate threats from any jaded former workers, rivals, or rogue business partners.
 Additionally, passwords and personal information should be kept under lock and key.
 Strong passwords must always be used to adequately protect privacy.